isaacsnewaccount/GraphicsApp/README.md

 All copyright and intellectual property rights pertaining to the materials, content, and any associated creations herein are owned by the authors under jurisdiction of U.S copyright law.
 Noncommercial personal use and distribution are permitted.
 Commercial use and distribution are prohibited.

 ## Build setup
+To setup the dependencies from their originally distributed files
 ### Download GLAD and GLFW

 GLAD example link (Download API gl version 4.6 for example):